jdcloudcom/en/documentation/Storage-and-CDN/CDN/Operation-Guide/Refresh-Preheat.md

 **5. URL Prewarm**
+* URL prewarm function is supported only in the acceleration in China, and URL prewarm task only takes effect in China in the acceleration on a global scale
 * Each URL shall start with <http://> or <https://
 * Multiple URLs shall be separated with carriage return
 * Up to 100 URLs can be refreshed for a single time; up to 2000 URLs can be refreshed per day (including prewarm)